 Balicasag Island Boat trip

 Snorkeling – Balicasag island is a marine sanctuary.
 It features a rich in marine life: aside from various fishes and corals, turtles can also be found in the area.
-Snorkeling is Balicasag is a delightful activity enjoyable by kids and adults alike.
+Snorkeling is Balicasag is a delightful activity enjoyable for kids and adults alike.
 For those who would like to tweak their adventure up a notch, Balicasag Island also has fantastic diving spots!

-En route to the island, the boats will have a short stop and try to spot some dolphins doing their morning routine.
+En route to the island, the boats will have a shortstop and try to spot some dolphins doing their morning routine.
 Seeing these fascinating creatures carefree in the wild gives out an exciting energy to the tourists in the early morning.
 I think the Dolphins seem to know and enjoy being watched, since they are more than willing to reappear in different spots, doing mid-air flips and somewhat like a half-show, leaving the guests asking for more.

 I’ll be honest, Virgin Island can be a hit or miss, depending on how you see it.
 The place is a stretch of white beach, perfect for sunbathing or just simply have a relaxing break after the previous activities in the morning.
 There are only a few refreshment stalls and some vendors who sell pearl souvenirs.

-After a long day (or days of adventure), one thing we can all agree on is our need of a delicious meal.
+After a long day (or days of adventure), one thing we can all agree on is our need for a delicious meal.
 And Bohol does not scrimp on the quality with reasonable price!
 A few restaurants on our list are Giuseppe’s, for fantastic Italian food (it’s so good, I am not sure you will have room for dessert), Linaw Beach Resort, for it’s cozy ambience and a hearty list of different dishes, L’Elephant Bleu at Bamboo for some good old burgers and drinks, Villa Formosa for delectable fusion dishes and Christina’s at Hennan Resort, for mouth-watering Western dishes.

-Here at Chillout travel, we’ll make sure that you will have a memorable vacation.
+Here at Chillout travel, we’ll make sure that you will have a memorable Bohol tour.
 Send a message and leave the planning and organizing part to us!
 If in case you still need more convincing, here’s the Visayas tour video that we have created.
 The Bohol clip starts at 2:14.
 Enjoy!

 Maria Eloisa Alameda